Sanglorian/orcus/Orcus Classes and Powers - current.md

 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Constitution instead.
 You can replace any reference to the discipline's secondary ability with the secondary ability linked to your talent (see below).

-**Class Disciplines:** Red in Tooth and Claw, Strong Bidding, Frontline Fighting.
+**Class Disciplines:** Frontline Fighting, Red in Tooth and Claw, Strong Bidding.

 ### Talents